 To move PFA to the Promising category on the Clearinghouse Continuum of Evidence, at least one evaluation should be performed demonstrating positive effects lasting at least one year from the beginning of the program or at least six months from program completion.

-You may also contact Melissa Brymer at firstname.lastname@example.org or visit http://www.nctsn.org/content/psychological-first-aid
+You may also contact Melissa Brymer by email email@example.com or contact the National Child Traumatic Stress Network by phone 1-919-682-1552, email firstname.lastname@example.org, or visit www.nctsn.org/content/psychological-first-aid

 *Resources and associated costs reflect those identified at the time of fact sheet publication.